fusion_place-requester-n.n.jar

 |

-Requester is a tool that executes batch processing and periodic tasks involving large amounts of data via the command line.
-Requester supports the following operations:
+Requester is a tool that executes bulk processing and scheduled processing of large volumes of data from the command line.
+Using Requester, you can perform the following operations.

 Requester Program File

-The Requester program file is included in the fusion_place installer zip file.
-The filename is as follows:
+The Requester program file is bundled in the zip file that contains the fusion_place installer.
+The file name is as follows.

 |

-Requester does not need to run on the fusion_place server.
-It can be executed from any computer that can access the fusion_place server via URL[1], [Contributor], [Browser], or [Excel-Link].].
+Requester can be executed on any computer that can access the fusion_place server via URL, even if it is not running on the fusion_place server itself [1].

-Requester reads a "Request File," sends processing requests to the fusion_place server, and writes the results to a "Response File."
-Both files are XML format text files.
-To execute Requester, enter the following command in the command prompt:
+Requester reads a "Request File", requests processing from the fusion_place server, and writes the processing results to a "Response File".
+Both the Request File and Response File are XML-formatted text files.
+To execute Requester, enter a command similar to the following at the command prompt.

 java |